Najiya234/MSc.-Thesis/README.md

 - **Packing fraction** has limited effect except at higher densities
 - Large clusters are rare but appear across different parameter regions

----

-## 📊 Repository Contents
-- `main.pdf` — Full MSc thesis document
-- `results/figures/` — Snapshots and histograms of cluster distributions
-- `results/cluster_data/` — Placeholder for exported CSV files of cluster size distributions
-- `analysis/` — Python scripts for independent re-analysis (to be added)

----

-## 🔬 Independent Extension
-As an extension to the MSc work, I am developing **Python-based post-processing tools** for analyzing the exported cluster data.
-Planned features include:

-- Average cluster size vs patch ratio and packing fraction
-- Cluster size distribution fits (exponential / power-law)
-- Phase-map visualization of self-assembly regimes

-All code will be available in `analysis/cluster_analysis.py`.

----

 ## 📖 Citation
 If you refer to this work, please cite: